Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

 Leaving Pellets In Grill/Smoker Hopper

 Therefore moisture is the number one enemy to any wood pellets because it can not only ruin the pellets but also damage your pellet grill/smoker.
-Also, leaving pellets in the hopper that are unused can decay and become a breeding ground for pests.

-If water gets into the hopper, pellets will be there to absorb the moisture.
+If water gets into the hopper, pellets will absorb the moisture.
 This could lead to some serious problems.
 As pellets absorb moisture, they become damp and start to expand, and can block or jam the auger.
 Usually, there won’t be a problem with it.
 You’ll just have to spend a bit of time cleaning it before you can use the pellet grill/smoker again.

 Most people are unsure about this question and there are two schools of thought: leaving pellets in the hopper or dumping them out between cooks.

 Leaving your pellets in the hopper between cooks is usually not a problem as long as it’s not for extended periods of time.
 Traeger Grills estimates that you can leave pellets in a pellet smoker for up to one week when the smoker should stay in a dry, safe, and secure place.
-Even though you can leave the wood pellets in the hopper between cooks to save time, Dumping them out after each cook is a more popular strategy.
-This will elevate both the quality of the pellets themselves and that of your pellet grill.
+Even though you can leave the wood pellets in the hopper between cooks to save time, dumping them out after each cook is a more popular strategy.
+This will elevate both the quality of the pellets and your pellet grill.